kyeotic/blog/posts/2024/proxmox-cockpit.md

 - cockpit
 ---

-This is a part of a guide on Proxmox.
+This guide is a part of a series on Proxmox for Homelabs.
 You can find the [Series Overview here](/proxmox-series).

 In the previous guide we covered how to [bind mount your ZFS Datasets with LXC Containers](/proxmox-zfs-mounts).
 This guide will cover setting up a Samba/SMB Share with Cockpit.